 The British Wireless set no 19 HP

-This is the Wireless set no 19 HP.
-Above in the picture the receiver R 109 T.
+This is the Wireless set no 19 HP in my collection.

-This radio was used in The battle of Arnhem, only by The Royal Artillery Brigade radio net, for asking artillery support from the south.
+This radio was used also in The battle of Arnhem, by The Royal Artillery Brigade radio net, for asking artillery support.
 They landed near Arnhem at 17 september 1944.

-After the landing at 17 september to march on very fast, there would be only radio contact by the WS 68 portable transceiver.
+At the 1st lift at 17 september , there would be only radio contact by the WS 68 portable transceiver.
 This because, the second lift with the more powerful WS 22 radiosets in the heavy armoured Jeeps, were dropped at 18 september.
 These was the socalled Para Report Centre.
 At 16.07 a contact was between the HQ (TAC) and The 1e Para Brigade, the 1 Air landing Brigade and the 21e Para Brigade with their WS 68 radio sets.

 Frequency in use was 2096 Khz., the range with the WS 68 should belimited to 3 miles.